 The Honorable Byron E. Macfarlane was first elected Register of Wills for Howard County in 2010.
-He is the 18th Register and first openly gay elected official in Howard County history.
+He is the 18th Register and first out gay elected official in Howard County history.
 From 2013 to 2016, Byron served as President of the Maryland Register of Wills Association.

 Byron earned his Juris Doctor from the University of Baltimore School of Law, where he concentrated on public and governmental service.
 Prior to earning his law degree, Byron attended the University of Maryland, College Park, receiving his bachelor’s degree in government and political science, with Citations in Public Leadership and Communication.
+He is an Honorary Alumnus Member of the Omicron Delta Kappa National Leadership Honor Society.

 Byron values community involvement.
-He is a member of several local, state, and national organizations: Howard County Bar Association; Maryland Bar Association; National College of Probate Judges; Howard County Estate Planning Council (Founding Member); Maryland Student Legislature Board of Advisors; Columbia Democratic Club; Thurgood Marshall Democratic Club; PFLAG of Howard County; League of Women Voters of Howard County; Equality Maryland; NARAL Pro-Choice Maryland; American Civil Liberties Union; Sierra Club and Human Rights Campaign.
-Byron is an Honorary Alumnus Member of the Omicron Delta Kappa National Leadership Honor Society and was a 2013 Baltimore Business Journal “40 Under 40” Honoree.
+He is a member of several local, state, and national organizations: Howard County Bar Association; Maryland Bar Association; National College of Probate Judges; Howard County Estate Planning Council (Founding Member); Maryland Student Legislature Board of Advisors; Columbia Democratic Club; Thurgood Marshall Democratic Club; PFLAG of Howard County; League of Women Voters of Howard County; Howard County NAACP, NARAL Pro-Choice Maryland; American Civil Liberties Union; Sierra Club and Human Rights Campaign.
+In 2013, Byron was selected by the Baltimore Business Journal as a “40 Under 40” Honoree.